guacsec/guac-docs/setup.md

 Note that these helm charts are still experimental and are hosted in a third-party repo and may not be synchronized with the GUAC repo.

-GUAC consists of multiple components.
-This tutorial will walk you through how to deploy a demo-level GUAC, using Docker Compose, so that you get enough components to complete all the [GUAC demos]({{ site.baseurl }}{% link guac-use-cases.md %}).
-If you’re curious about the various GUAC components and what they do, see [How GUAC components work together]({{ site.baseurl }}{%link guac-components.md %}).
+This tutorial will walk you through how to deploy a demo-level GUAC, using Docker Compose, so that you get just enough components to complete all the [GUAC demos]({{ site.baseurl }}{% link guac-use-cases.md %}).

 ## Setup video